Benefits Comparison

 • Temporary: 2 years, non-renewable

-• Must apply for permanent: Within 90 days before expiry
+• Apply for permanent: Within 90 days before expiry

-• If you miss the window: Lose MERCOSUR benefits, must use regular law
+• Miss the window: Lose the MERCOSUR pathway, restart under regular law

 Regular Residency Path